Hypercyclic and mixing composition operators on $\mathscr{O}_M(\mathbb{R})$: Introduction

 The aim of this paper is to study dynamical properties of composition operators acting on the space $\mathscr{O}_M(\R)$ of multipliers of the space of rapidly decreasing, smooth functions $\mathscr{S}(\R)$ on $\R$.
 More precisely, we are interested in (sequential) hypercyclicity and mixing of composition operators on $\mathscr{O}_M(\R)$.
 Recall that $\mathscr{O}_M(\R)$ is given by

 where

 The space $\mathscr{O}_M(\R)$ is equipped with a natural locally convex topology which makes it a complete, ultrabornological, non-metrizable locally convex space.
+Hence, $\mathscr{O}_M(\R)$ is not a Fr\'echet space and thus, a mixing operator on $\mathscr{O}_M(\R)$ need not be (sequentially) hypercyclic.
 The study of dynamical properties of composition operators on $\mathscr{O}_M(\R)$ was initiated by Albanese, Jord\'{a} and Mele.
 In \cite{MR4419539}, among other things, they showed that a composition operator $C_\psi:\mathscr{O}_M(\R)\rightarrow\mathscr{O}_M(\R), f\mapsto f\circ\psi$ with a smooth symbol $\psi:\R\rightarrow\R$ is correctly defined (and hence continuous by a standard application of De Wilde's Closed Graph Theorem) if and only if $\psi\in\mathscr{O}_M(\R)$.
 Moreover, they studied dynamical properties (power boundedness, mean ergodicity) of those operators and showed that the translation operator is mixing on $\mathscr{O}_M(\R)$.

 Composition operators play an important role in functional analysis.
 Their dynamical properties on various spaces of functions and sequences were intensively studied over the past decades by many authors, see \cite{MR3199721, MR2496409, shapiro, MR3147716, MR2735001, MR2322758, MR4358440} for (weighted) composition operators on spaces of holomorphic functions, \cite{MR2990627} for composition operators on spaces of analytic functions, \cite{MR3543813} for weighted composition operators on spaces of smooth functions, \cite{MR3999461} for composition operators on spaces of functions defined by local properties, \cite{MR4047689} for weighted translation operators acting on the Schwartz space, \cite{MR2358980} for weighted composition operators on $L^p$-spaces and weighted spaces of continuous functions, and \cite{MR2990627,MR3892306,MR4310296} for hypercyclicity results for non-metrizable locally convex spaces, as well as the references therein.